momaherg/surgeon/NPT_train/README.md

 - CUDA-capable GPU (recommended: 24GB+ VRAM for 7B models)
 - 32GB+ system RAM

+## ⚠️ Important: Memory Optimization Update

+The NPT implementation has been optimized to handle large language models efficiently.
+The original approach would have required ~448GB of memory for weight deltas, but the optimized version uses <1GB by computing deltas on-demand.

+**New:** We've added further optimizations including CPU offloading and mixed precision training to handle persistent OOM issues with 80GB GPUs.
+See [MEMORY_OPTIMIZATION.md](MEMORY_OPTIMIZATION.md) for details.

 ## 🚀 Quick Start

 ### 1. Installation